 Garden and Landscape Studies

 Garden and Landscape Studies has received a major grant from the for a new program in urban landscape studies, which will bring scholars and designers together to explore the history and future of urban landscapes.
 For an overview of the initiative, click here.
 For details on fellowship terms and applications, click here.
+The deadline for 2015-16 Fellowships is February 1, 2015.

 New Contemporary Sound Installation by Hugh Livingston